BernardoMeine/RentX/README.md

  The rental should last at least 24 hours.
  It should no be possible to register a new rental in case there is one open for the same user.
  It should no be possible to register a new rental in case there is one open for the same car.
+ When making a rental, the car status must be changed to unavailable.

+ # Car return

+ **FR**
+ It should be possible to return a car

+ **BR**
+ If the car is returned in less than 24 hours, it should be charged for the full rent.
+ At the moment of the return, the car should be available immediatly for another rent.
+ At the moment of the return, it should be possible for the user to rent another car.
+ At the moment of the return, it should be possible to calculate the total amount.
+ In case the car is returned later than the time hired, it should be charged a penalty for the amount of time In case the penalty is high(?), it should be charged together with the total amount.

+ # Listing rents for the user

+ **FR**
+ It show be possible to search all the rents for the user.

+ **BR**
+ The user must be logged in the application.